 1 cup milk

-1/2 cup freshly squeezed lemon juice, about 1 1/2 lemon, zest the lemons and set aside for the cake
+1/2 cup freshly squeezed lemon juice, about 3 large lemons, zest lemons first and set aside for the cake

 2 1/4 cup all purpose flour